ogbowes/google-homepage/README.md

 This is the first HTML and CSS project through The Odin Project.
-As the name suggests, this is a simple replica of the HTML and CSS of the desktop version of the Google Homepage (June 2020)
+As the name suggests, this is a simple replica of the desktop version of the Google Homepage (June 2020)

 Skills demonstrated:
 - Flexbox (used for the body, main section, and navs)